 A UK expert said it was "a scandal" cholera was still affecting people.

 Cholera is a bacterial infection of the intestine that causes diarrhoea.
 It affects 3-5m people annually in 56 countries, killing between100,000 and 150,000.

 If untreated, it can kill within hours through dehydration.
-It is easily treated by drinking clean water, but without this, severe cases have a 30-50% mortality rate.'Only explanation'
+It is easily treated by drinking clean water, but without this, severe cases have a 30-50% mortality rate.